gatech-epic-power/epically-powerful/docs/source/pages/tutorials.md

 * Wiring supplies (heat shrink tubing, wire cutters + strippers, soldering flux, dupont jumper wires, 24-28 gauge spare wire)

 ## First Steps - Get Your Gear
 Before you dive into the tutorials and using Epically Powerful, it's important you decide exactly what you will be working with.
-The [Part Picker](PartPicker) can help you determine what specific devices fit your use case.
+The [Part Picker](PartPicker) can help you determine what specific devices fit your use case, and the [Ordering Guide](https://docs.google.com/spreadsheets/d/1C3gL_t8qy4Z1Y0Z88K9UOk3GDusG5Bix34zb_12FyFI/edit?usp=sharing) contains links and prices for recommended parts.
 The key components that you will need to decide on (and the compatible options that we've incorporated) are listed below:

 1) **Computer** (Raspberry Pi, NVIDIA Jetson Orin Nano)
 2) **Power source** (drill battery, LiPo battery, power bank for separate computer power if desired)